asvinours/jpeg-to-heif/README.md

-# JPEG to HEIF file
+# JPEG image to HEIF image

 ### This is just a POC repository